Last Updated on November 8, 2022.

 - Repeat daily for two weeks.

 I’ve had customers who work in all these places plus one customer used it at Goodwill where they worked.
-Another customer works for the Purell Company and they make wipes for elderly skin care the same as I make wipes with Bounty.
+Another customer works for the Purell Company and they make wipes for elderly skin care the same as I make wipes with Bounty which can be found in our Chlorhexidine Disinfecting Wipes.

 - Active ingredient Ketoconazole 2%.